Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Computation of guaranteed bounds of DI certified randomness in quantum theory

-Now, for solving this problem using the SDP technique \cite{SDP1, SDP2}, we choose our convex set $S$ as different levels of the NPA-Hierarchy, denoted here by $Q^{(k)}$ where $k\in\{0,1,\mbox{1+ab}, 2, 3,...\}$.
-All these different levels are convex, and form a sequence of outer approximations of the set of quantum correlations $Q$, i.e., $Q^{(0)}\supseteq Q^{(1)}\supseteq ...
+Now, for solving the optimisation problem, given by Eq.~(\ref{sdpr}), using the SDP technique \cite{SDP1, SDP2}, we choose our convex set $S$ as different levels of the NPA-Hierarchy, denoted here by $Q^{(k)}$ where $k\in\{0,1,\mbox{1+ab}, 2, 3,...\}$.
+All these different levels are convex, and form a sequence of outer approximations of the set of quantum behaviours $Q$, i.e., $Q^{(0)}\supseteq Q^{(1)}\supseteq ...
 Q^{(k)}...\supseteq Q$.
-Note that the zeroth level approximation $Q^{(0)}$ is the set of all NS correlations.
-Also, note that in the considered Bell scenario, the convergence of $Q^{(k)}$ is very fast, and just at the level 1+ab (an intermediate level which lies between the levels 1 and 2), $Q^{(1+ab)}\simeq Q$. \\

-Therefore, for computing the device-independent \textit{QM guaranteed bound of certified Genuine Randomness} from Hardy relations, we have solved the following SDP sub-problem:
+Note that the zeroth level approximation $Q^{(0)}$ is the set of all NS behaviours.
+Also, note that in the 2-2-2 scenario, the convergence of $Q^{(k)}$ is very fast so that at the level 1+ab (an intermediate level which lies between the levels 1 and 2), $Q^{(1+ab)}\simeq Q$.
+Thus, in order to compute the guaranteed \textit{quantum} bound of DI certified randomness from the Hardy relations, the following SDP sub-problem is solved:

-Next, for computing the device-independent \textit{NS guaranteed bound of certified Genuine Randomness} from Hardy relations, we have solved the following SDP sub-problem:
+Next, for computing the guaranteed \textit{NS} bound of certified DI certified randomness from the Hardy relations, the following SDP sub-problem is solved:

-Similarly, in order to compute the device-independent guaranteed bound on Genuine Randomness from CL relations, we have solved the following SDP sub-problems: \\
+Similarly, in order to compute the guaranteed bounds on DI certified randomness from the CLL relations, the following SDP sub-problems are solved: \\